 Two years later the couple visited our clinic and a new strategy was planned: two consecutive IVF cycles were performed in order to accumulate more embryos for karyomapping analysis, increasing the likelihood of finding genetically normal embryos of good morphological grade.
 In the first IVF cycle 14 ova were collected, 11 were fertilized, six embryos were biopsied at blastocyst stage this time and vitrified, while the trophectoderm samples were transferred to Reprogenetics UK.
 A second cycle was attempted three months later: nine ova were collected, five were fertilized and four blastocysts were successfully biopsied and vitrified.

 A total of 10 biopsied trophectoderm samples were analyzed by karyomapping for both the CF mutations and chromosomal aneuploidies.
-A definite diagnosis was possible in eight embryos: one embryo was unaffected by the CF and chromosomally normal, one embryo was carrier for the CF and chromosomally normal and six embryos yielded abnormal results for the CF or/and the chromosomal status (data not shown).
+A definite diagnosis was possible in eight embryos: one embryo was unaffected by the CF and chromosomally normal, one embryo was carrier for the CF and chromosomally normal and six embryos yielded abnormal results for the CF or/and the chromosomal status (Table1).

 Five months after the last cycle, a thaw and embryo transfer of the completely unaffected embryo took place.
 This resulted in a positive outcome with an 84 mIU/ml initial β-human chorionic gonadotropin (β-HCG) result 10 days post embryo transfer.
 Transvaginal ultrasound at eight weeks of gestation confirmed a clinical pregnancy identifying one endometrial sac with one positive fetal heart activity.
 On July 26, 2017 the patient underwent caesarean section and gave birth to a healthy female neonate at 38 weeks of gestation, weighing 3270 g and with an Apgar score of 10/10 without intercurrences.